RESOURCES > Questions & Answers > Buprenorphine (MOUD) Q&A

-Buprenorphine (MAT) Q&A
+Buprenorphine (MOUD) Q&A

 Question: How can a DATA-waived practitioner issue a buprenorphine prescription to a displaced patient with no home address?